 This Winter Brunch Plaid Tablescape & Menu will have you hosting in style.
 Invite some friends over for a stylish brunch party with red & black plaid details.
-Get all the details here.
+See the ideas and recipes here.

 You know how popular plaid is during the holidays, but it’s a classic design that can take you all through winter entertaining.
 This red and black plaid tablescape can be used for so many occasions from a New Years Day brunch to a Valentines Day gathering.

 I’ve designed this table and menu specifically for a winter brunch because this is a great time for a relaxed gathering.
 Put another log on the fire, turn on some smooth jazz, and sip on winter cocktails!

 I’m sharing table styling tips, a delicious menu, and a cream cheese scrambled eggs recipe.
 All you have to do is text some friends to come over.

 This menu is made up of classic comfort food.
 Breakfast meats, scrambled eggs or quiche, and bread pudding or sweet muffins.
 Wash it down with a tasty cocktail or set up a coffee bar for guests to help themselves.

 - A brunch cheese board is going to make this breakfast party a real celebration.
 Cheese and accompaniments are always a welcome choice for any meal.